American Depositary Receipts (ADR) Definition

 - The unsponsored ADRs may not comply with the Securities and Exchange Commission (SEC).

 - The investors might have limited companies for the selection as all the foreign companies are not available as ADRs.

-- There are several unique differences between American Depositary Receipts and foreign stocks or the traditional U.S. stocks which one should consider before making any investment.
+- There are several unique differences between American Depositary Receipts and foreign or traditional U.S. stocks, which one should consider before investing.
 Like taxes on the dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. may be charged differently.
-In the case of the U.S. stocks taxes on the U.S. stock will be charged in the U.S. only whereas in case of ADRs dividends may be subject to the tax in the home country of the company also.
-In that case, in order to avoid the double taxation, investors might have to apply for either refund from a foreign country or apply for credit against their U.S. taxes.
+In the case of U.S. stocks, taxes charged will be in the U.S. only.
+Whereas, in the case of ADRs, dividends may also be subject to tax in the company’s home country.
+In that case, to avoid double taxation, investors might have to apply for either a refund from a foreign country or apply for credit against their U.S. taxes.

 Understanding the differences between ADRs and shares is crucial for investors as it determines the ease of trading, currency considerations, and the level of access to foreign markets.
 Let us do so through the comparison below.